 - CO-CREATING with God.
 This usually begins with me asking God what He wants for my situation, experience, relationships, or choices.
 Then I visualize or imagine His goal as clearly as possible with as many details as possible.
 I change my ideas as needed in order to feel the spirit so that eventually I have a clear idea of what God wants.
 Then I follow the spirit in asking God to create that vision and learning my part in bringing it to pass.

 - ALIGNING MY WILL with God, becoming one with God.
-This type of prayer involves a lot of sincere yearning such as, "God, I want to be one with You," "I want to be like You," "Change me to be more like You," "I receive everything You are giving me, with joy and gratitude," "I love You and Your ways.
+This type of prayer involves a lot of sincere yearning such as, "God, I want to be one with You," "I want to be like You," "Change me to be more like You," "I receive everything You are giving me (even the unpleasant thing happening in my life right now!), with joy and gratitude," "I love You and Your ways.
 Teach me more," "Expand my mind, open my ears, open my eyes.
 I open my heart completely to You.
 Please change me according to Your will," "Send/empower Your angels to do Your will in my soul, mind, heart and life," "I open every part of myself to You.
 Fill me with Your spirit."

 - Praying IN THE SPIRIT.
 This is my goal in every prayer, but I don't manage it in every prayer.
 It's when I'm feeling the spirit enough that the spirit is leading my prayer, and everything I pray is given to me by the spirit, and the spirit is strong and I find myself saying beautiful things that I never think of on my own.
 These prayers WORK!
 They are powerful, with huge results.
 As in, miraculous results.
 They change people, circumstances, me and the world around me.